Programs

 Torah is for all of us!
 It’s not some secret knowledge just for certain people.
 As the Torah says about itself: כִּי־קָרוֹב אֵלֶיךָ הַדָּבָר מְאֹד בְּפִיךָ וּבִלְבָבְךָ – “This thing is very close to you, in your mouth and in your heart” (see Devarim 30:11-14).
 House of Searching is intended for all adults; high school teens are also welcome.

-Sponsorship opportunities are still available; please connect with Rabbi Aaron if you’re interested in supporting this program in general or for a particular week, perhaps in honour or memory of someone or to mark a special occasion.
+Sponsorship opportunities are still available.
+You may sponsor in honour or memory of someone or to mark a special occasion.
+Please connect with Rabbi Aaron if you’re interested in supporting this program in general or for a particular week.

 Donations are tremendously helpful and greatly appreciated; if you’re able, please contribute.